-First of all the kettle is filled with 2301 of brewing water (up to the top mark).
+First of all the kettle is filled with 575 L of brewing water (up to the top mark).
 At this point, the malt pipe is not yet installed.
-The marks on the drawbar show the filling levels for 170 l, 200 l and 230 l.
-For the valve positions for the heating phase, please see the figure on the left.
+The marks on the drawbar show the filling levels for 425 L, 500 L and 575 L. For the valve positions for the heating phase, please see the figure on the left.

 Confirm with START that you have added water.
 The pump and the heating then switch on.
-The pump switches on and off several times to prime itself.
+The pump switches on and off several times to prime.

 The pump and the heating are switched on until the programmed mashing temperature is reached.
 The screen displays the Set/Actual temperature.
-Pump speed is at approx. 80% of maximum setting (set to 10).
+Set the pump to approx. 80% of maximum setting (set to 10).